 1. The “I Love Sabtang” Marker

-This is where we had our first picture taking upon reaching Sabtang Island.
+This is where we had our first picture-taking upon reaching Sabtang Island.
 This is located near the Sabtang Port.

 2. Sleeping Beauty Hills

 This is not included in the usual itinerary.
-However, our tour guide voluntarily made a stop for us to see a hill resembling a profile of a sleeping woman where it had a forehead, nose and lips.
+However, our tour guide voluntarily made a stop for us to see a hill resembling a profile of a sleeping woman where it had a forehead, nose, and lips.
 The initial thrill started here.
 We were so happy taking pictures of this unique hill and the rays of the sun streaming to the Pacific Ocean.

 3. Chamantad Tiñan View Point

 The undulating terrain was wide, all green and verdant and wherever I go, I was in awe seeing a stunning combination of land wonder and seascape.
-The rolling hills has fine grasses naturally mowed by nature.
+The rolling hills have fine grasses naturally mowed by nature.
 At the top of the windswept hill that overlooked the Pacific Ocean, I uttered these words to myself, “This is life!
 This is the breathtaking Batanes!”

 Strolling around will lead down to a cove where another picturesque sight could be feasted by the eyes.
 We wondered and basked happily on the beautiful scenery.
 There were cows grazing at the bottom of the hill.